george-hawkins/uart-over-wifi/README.md

 No driver was needed for basic CDC with serial-to-USB boards from WeAct - the website says a driver is only needed for VCP functionality but I don't know what that might add.

+My Seeed 2.4GHz rod antenna looks like [this](https://photos.app.goo.gl/tPJskZSCJvL1P1wK6) if you remove the protective plastic shell.
+This is a printed dipole antenna which is a type of PCB trace antenna.